boazbk/tcs/lec_17_model_rand.md

 (Every time the `RAND` operation is invoked it returns a fresh independent random bit.)
 We call the resulting languages RNAND, RNAND++, and RNAND<< respectively.

-We can use this to define the notion of a function being computed by a randomized $T(n)$ time algorithm for every nice time bound $T:\N \rightarrow \N$, as well as the notion of a finite function being computed by a size $S$ randomized NAND program (or, equivalently, a randomized circuit with $S$ gates that correspond to either the NAND or coin-tossing operations).
+We can use this to define the notion of a function being computed by a randomized $T(n)$ time algorithm for every nice time bound $T:\N \rightarrow \N$, as well as the notion of a finite function being computed by a size $S$ randomized NAND-CIRC program (or, equivalently, a randomized circuit with $S$ gates that correspond to either the NAND or coin-tossing operations).
 However, for simplicity  we will not define randomized computation in full generality, but simply focus on the class of functions that are computable by randomized algorithms _running in polynomial time_, which by historical convention is known as $\mathbf{BPP}$: